 When I first started college I was that student I mentioned earlier -- the one that scrambled to write papers, turn in the homework, and never once talked to a professor in office hours.

 But eventually I realized that in order to totally crush it at college I had to change the way I thought about the work I was doing, dramatically.

 Which is why understanding how to apply biohacks and neurohacks in order to get that confidence up is a major part of the lessons in the vault.

 When you enter the vault you’ll be able to learn things like…

 - How to gain confidence so you can dominate at college without the overwhelm

 - How to befriend other elite students (because the best way to become the person you want to be is to hang out with the people you want to be like)

 - How to hack your body and brain so you can do better work with zero extra effort

-Plus, you get exclusive access to Office Hours with me to talk about your unique concerns and figure out strategies for overcoming them.
+Plus, you get exclusive access to one-on-one coaching sessions with me to talk about your unique concerns and figure out strategies for overcoming them.

 It’s not a complete cakewalk, my friend, but you wouldn’t be here if you’re not willing to put in the work.
 That’s how I know you’re going to crush.